bluescan/bip39tools/README.md

 uses physical dice for the source of randomness.
 Generation of 12, 15, 18, 21, and 24 word mnemonics has been tested against https://iancoleman.io/bip39/.
 A self-test option checks a number of vectors for both SHA-256 and BIP39.
 There are 3 different methods of processing dice rolls, all of which are secure and easy to understand.
-The third method allows a loaded die to be used, but it takes quite a few more rolls since the bias is eliminated.
+The third method allows a loaded die to be used, but it takes many more rolls to eliminate the bias.

 ### Entropy Generation
 Depending of the number and type of dice you have, different methods of generating random bits are